Sash-github-account/pandoc_resume/markdown/resume.md

     * Mini Stereo Digital Audio Processor - a complete ASIC design project with RTL coding, SV testbench and APR.

-    * DSP Computational Model - A C based computation model for a convolution function of the filter used in digital audio processor.
+    * DSP Computational Model - A C based computation model for a convolution function of the filter used in MSDAP.

     * Trivium Cipher physical design with custom library